 Hundreds of thousands of visitors annually view and photograph Horseshoe Bend while looking down on the Colorado River from the cliffs high above.
 But relatively few have ever seen it from the Colorado River.

-$75 per person for shuttle service including up to 100 pounds of watercraft, luggage and gear.
-There is a two person minimum ($150) for the shuttle boat.
+$75 per person for backhaul service including up to 100 pounds of watercraft, luggage and gear.
+There is a two person minimum ($150) for the backhaul boat.

 $50 surcharge per person for watercraft, luggage and gear exceeding 100 pounds.